 Aluminum, when anodized, creates a hard, durable coating on the metal that makes it even more resistant to the outside elements.

 This means that anodized aluminum will not only resist rust but it will also resist tarnishing and stay in like-new condition if the anodized surface remains intact.

 However, over time even an anodized surface will start to wear away and leave the aluminum below exposed.

 Cleaning the metal can help offset some of the effects, but it is best to know more about the anodizing process to properly take care of the aluminum.

-Put simply, the anodizing process (electrolytic passivation process) is the process to add an extra finish that protects the surface of the aluminum.
+Put simply, the anodizing process (electrolytic passivation process) is the process of adding an extra finish that protects the surface of the aluminum.

 It is created by immersing the aluminum in a series of tanks through an electrochemical process.

 The result is that an anodic layer comes from the aluminum itself to provide protection.

 This provides definite advantages that make it perfect for painting and polishing.